 INLINE HPLC DEGASSER / DEGASSING MODULES:

 Degassing your mobile phase is critical to maintaining a stable baseline without fluctuations.
 Modern electronic vacuum degassing systems are a great convenience.
 Changing Helium gas cylinders, monitoring gas pressures and levels over time have been replaced in many labs with the sound of small gurgling vacuum pumps.
-While the convenience gained through the use of these devices can be great, there are some important downsides to this technology.
+Since sonicators and in-line vacuum degassers do not remove oxygen from the gas inside the liquid, continuous helium sparging should still be used for applications where low mobile phase oxygen levels are needed to maintain high sensitivity (i.e. Fluorescence detection or very low UV detection).
+While the convenience gained through the use of these in-line vacuum devices can be great, there are some important downsides to this technology.
 One of them will be mentioned here.

 Total Channel Volume: The volume of liquid contained in the tubing and vacuum chamber of EACH vacuum degassing channel can be enormous compared to the tiny volume often found in systems which utilized Helium sparging alone.
 When the system is turned off, this solvent often sits stagnant over night, allowing air to bleed in, and must be flushed out when the system is re-initialized for use the following day. *If you just switched bottles of mobile phase, then the old mobile phase is still inside the system and needs to be completely flushed out before use or you will have some very strange chromatographic results in the coming weeks!
 This process takes time and should be performed on every channel in your system, even if you are not going to use them all.
 How much volume you ask ?
 Well, let’s look at a few common examples of vacuum degassing units we find at client sites (but this applies to any manufacturer’s system, just look up the spec’s or measure it on your own).